nicholas-wilcox/lit-modal-portal/README.md

 a focus on utilizing the Lit API wherever possible, with the intent to both provide flexibility and abide by the [principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

-Specifically, the package contains a `<modal-portal>` Lit component that is added to the bottom of your app root and implements a modal stack that can be consumed from anywhere in your component hierarchy.
+Specifically, the package exports a `<modal-portal>` Lit component that is added to the bottom of your app root and implements a modal stack that can be consumed from *anywhere* in your component hierarchy (even from within a modal).

-### Note on UI/UX Best Practices for Modals
+### Note on UI/UX Best Practices for Modals, Dialogs, Overlays, etc.

-There exists a multitude of advisory guides on how to design and develop modals, overlays, and dialogs, and we strongly suggest that you consult resources such as these when using this package.
+A fair number of guides on how to design and develop modals can be found online, and we encourage you to consult resources such as these when using this package.
 Many common suggestions fall into one of the two following categories:

 1. What types of content should appear in a modal, or what a modal's visual appearance should be.